MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting denies read access to removable disks, which may include media players, cellular phones, auxiliary displays, and CE devices.

 If you enable this policy setting, read access is denied to this removable storage class.